cokelaer/spectrum/doc/user/spectral_analysis.rst

 Non-parametric classes
 =========================

-The Fourier-based methods provides :class:`~spectrum.periodogram.Periodogram`, :class:`~spectrum.correlog.pcorrelogram`, Welch estimate (not implemented see pylab.psd instead) and multitapering (not yet implemented).
+The Fourier-based methods provides :class:`~spectrum.periodogram.Periodogram`, :class:`~spectrum.correlog.pcorrelogram`, Welch estimate (not implemented see pylab.psd instead) and multitapering :class:`~spectrum.mtm.pmtm`.

 In addition to the Fourier-based methods, there are 3 types of non-parametric methods: